 According to a 2002 review study conducted by The American University of Beirut, parsley works to stimulate the kidneys, drawing out excess water from the abdomen and producing more urine.
 In their study, researchers gave rats parsley seed extract to drink.
 Within 24 hours of consumption, the rats showed a significant increase in the amount of urine they produced.

 To add more parsley to your regular diet you can either cook with it or add it to your water.
 Infused water is delicious and extremely healthy!

 12. Caffeinated Beverages

-If you want to increase its diuretic effect try squeezing the juice of a lemon into it, or drinking hot water with slices of ginger in it for a sort of ginger tea.
-These methods will amplify the diuretic effect because these add-ins are also on our list of diuretic foods.
+If you want to increase water’s diuretic effects try squeezing some fresh lemon juice into it.
+You could also drink hot water with slices of ginger in it for a sort of ginger tea.
+These methods will amplify the diuretic effect because these add-ins are also on our list of diuretic foods!

-Carrots are great because they come in a few different varieties depending on how you want to use them.
-Baby carrots are great for having as a snack or going on top of salads.
-Regular sized carrots can get sliced and chopped for use in recipes or cooked up as a side dish to a meal.
+Carrots are great because they come in a few different varieties and can be used in a wide array of dishes.
+Baby carrots are great for snacking or going on top of salads.
+Regular sized carrots can get sliced, chopped, and cooked for soups and/or side dishes.
 No matter how you go about eating them, you’ll still get all of the nutrients as well as the diuretic effect they provide.

 You may also like: